Jury finds Trump liable for sexual abuse, awards accuser $5M

 Carroll said she kept silent out of fear that Trump would retaliate, out of shame and out of a sense that other people quietly denigrate rape victims and see them as somewhat responsible for being attacked.

 Trump weighed in on the case from afar, branding it “a made up SCAM” in a social media post early in the trial.
-U.S. District Judge Lewis Kaplan called the comments “entirely inappropriate” and warned that the ex-president could cause himself more legal woes if he kept it up.
+U.S. District Judge Lewis Kaplan, unrelated to Roberta Kaplan, called the comments “entirely inappropriate” and warned that the ex-president could cause himself more legal woes if he kept it up.

 Tacopina told the jury Carroll made up her claims after hearing about a 2012 “Law and Order” episode in which a woman is raped in the dressing room of the lingerie section of a Bergdorf Goodman store.